mikailaliyev/calculator/README.md

 - [x] <del> Add an option for sequence of operations
 - [x] <del> Add favicon
 - [ ]  Add responsive design for mobile devices
+- [ ]  Add limits to digits length on the screen

 &nbsp;
 &nbsp;